axlan/robopenguins-blog/_posts/2021-07-30-printing-mtg-cards.md

 Since I didn't order any basic lands, I was able to fit 7 commander decks into the order with a few cards left over for odds and ends.
 Using the MPC-Autofill website was super straightforward, though I mentioned the issues I had actually making the order above.
 I ended up needing to manually add my custom cards after the script was done, but once I managed to save my order on MPC, this was pretty easy.

+I went with a nice Black Lotus card back so these are all unmistakeably proxies.
+When sleeved up, it's impossible to tell the "real" basic land cards from the "fake" printed cards by feel.

 Here's some pictures of the results (click for bigger)!

 The full stack: